i2bc/ORFmine/docs/orftrack_annotation.md

 ## ORF annotation

-The ORF annotation relies on the comparison of their localization with those of all the genomic features annotated in the input GFF file (e.g. coding sequences (CDS), tRNA, lncRNA, snoRNA, pseudogenes...).
+The ORF annotation relies on the comparison of their localization with those of all the genomic features annotated in the initial gff given as input file (e.g. coding sequences (CDS), tRNA, lncRNA, snoRNA, pseudogenes...).
 ORFs are subsequently assigned as coding (c_CDS) (if they include in the same frame a CDS) or noncoding (nc).
-Noncoding ORFs are then subdivided into noncoding intergenic ORFs (nc_intergenic) or noncoding overlapping ORFs (nc_ovp-x with x refering to the overlapping genomic feature) (see [here](./orftrack_overlap.md) for the definition of an overlap).
+Noncoding ORFs are then subdivided into noncoding intergenic ORFs (nc_intergenic) or noncoding overlapping ORFs (nc_ovp-x with x referring to the overlapping genomic feature) (see [here](./orftrack_overlap.md) for the definition of an overlap).
 The former correspond to ORFs which do not overlap any genomic feature.
 The latter consist of ORFs